This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Fill a cast iron skillet or large heavy bottom skillet halfway with oil and heat over medium-high heat until oil reaches 350°F.

 - Season buttermilk and flour with 2 teaspoons of Cajun seasoning.
 Season each fish fillet evenly on both sides with the remaining seasoning.
 Dredge fish in buttermilk, then flour.
-Make sure to let any excess buttermilk drain off and shake off any excess flour.
+Make sure to let any excess buttermilk drain off before dipping it into the flour and shake off any excess flour.
 Fry in hot oil for 3-5 minutes, depending on the thickness of the fish (thickness of fish may reduce or increase the time.)

 - If doing fish in batches, take fish out and place fish on a foiled lined baking sheet in a 200˚F oven.
 Serve immediately with a squeeze of lemon juice, lemon wedges, hot sauce, and your favorite dipping sauces.